 Estimates hearings are an important accountability mechanism in which senators may test advice provided by departmental officers and evaluate the department’s performance.
-The Clerk and officers of the department appeared before the Senate Finance and Public Administration Legislation Committee on 21 October 2019 and 2 March 2020.
-Matters considered included committee workload and resourcing, office support to senators, and arrangements for security at Parliament House.
-The department also provided responses to 84 estimates questions on notice.
-These are published on the committee’s web pages.
+The Clerk and officers of the department appeared before the Senate Finance and Public Administration Legislation Committee on 25 October 2021.
+Matters considered included the Senate committee system and the participation of the department in the Jenkins’ review.
+The department was not required to attend the additional estimates hearings in February 2022 or the budget estimates hearings in April 2022 and was not asked to respond to any questions on notice.

 The department’s activities were also scrutinised by both an internal audit service provider and the Australian National Audit Office, although that office did not conduct any performance audits covering the department’s activities during the reporting period.